tobiasritscher/ServerlessProjects/README.md

 - [Dummy04](/Labs/Lab03/Dummyfunctions/Dummy04.py) / [function](https://europe-west6-daring-runway-326914.cloudfunctions.net/dummy-function-4)

 ### Documentation
+- Manager: receives a json directory with fields such as shown below
 - Dummy00: receives a String, returns a String (calls sleep function)
 - Dummy01: receives a number, returns a number (fibonacci)
 - Dummy02: receives a String, returns a String (reverses the String)